Speak hotel.

 Every report, in plain language.
 On click.

 A floating Pulse icon on every report.
-Click it, and Pulse reads the data — cleaned, redacted, structured — and writes a 2-3 paragraph summary with the trends, anomalies, and what to investigate next.
+Click it, and Pulse reads the data — cleaned, with names removed — and writes a 2-3 paragraph summary with the trends, anomalies, and what to investigate next.

 Responds in the user's language.
-Cached for 7 days; auto-invalidated when fresh data arrives.
+Kept for 7 days — rewritten as soon as fresh data arrives.

 - Sees: the cleaned numbers — structure intact, anomalies surfaced

-- Doesn't see: UI metadata, hotel or property names (always stripped first)
+- Doesn't see: hotel or property names — those are always removed first

 - Keyboard shortcut for power users · responds in seconds